Oscar Mack: Lynching attempt

-In 1922, While looking for employment he bid for a federal contract to move mail from the Kissimmee railroad depot to the post office.
+In 1922, he bid for a federal contract to move mail from the Kissimmee railroad depot to the post office while looking for employment.
 His winning bid undercut another contractor who verbally threatened Mack.
 When Mack told his boss, Assistant Postmaster C.C.
-Collins, about the threats Collins gave him a gun.
+Collins, about the threats, Collins gave him a gun.

-After Mack's first day of work three "white men — likely Klansmen — came to his house".
-There was an altercation and Mack used the gun given to him by Collins.
-In the shootout, Gene Rinehart was killed, Stuart Ivey died of his wounds a few days later, and the third assailant A.C.
-Aldeman escaped unharmed.
+After Mack's first day of work three "white men — likely Klansmen — came to his house."
+There was an altercation, and Mack used the gun given to him by Collins.
+In the shootout, Gene Rinehart was killed, Stewart Ivey died of his wounds a few days later, and the third assailant A.C.
+Aldeman, escaped unharmed.

 When word of the killing of two white men by Mack spread, a huge mob gathered.
 The mob hunted Oscar Mack and terrorized the local Black community, and almost 200 African-American families left the area.
-At one point a Black man was held by the mob but it wasn't Mack.
-Luckily the local sheriff was able to get the mob to release the innocent man.
+At one point, a Black man was held by the mob, but it wasn't Mack.
+Luckily, the local sheriff got the mob to release the innocent man.
 On July 19, 1922, newspapers like the New Britain Herald reported that Oscar Mack was lynched in Lake Jennie Jewell, in Orange County.

 Assistant Postmaster C.C.
-Collins was forced to relocate to Tampa, Florida, due to giving Oscar a gun to defend himself.
+Collins was forced to relocate to Tampa, Florida, after giving Oscar a gun to defend himself.

 Later life

-Oscar Mack actually escaped the mob via the Florida Swamps and made his way out of the State where he changed his name to Lanier Johnson.
-He married Dorothy Sanders in 1938 and adopted Dorothy's child Norda May Sanders.
+Oscar Mack escaped the mob via the Florida Swamps and made his way out of the State where he changed his name to Lanier Johnson.
+He married Dorothy Adell (Keen) Sanders, a divorcee, prior to 1930 and adopted Dorothy's child Florida Mae Sanders.
 They moved from state to state worried the KKK would find them.
-Moving from New Jersey to Connecticut, Youngstown, Ohio, and finally settling in Akron, Ohio around 1940, where they had two daughters, Mildred Hurt and Melissa Hurt.
-In January of 1944, Oscar's wife Dorothea died as a result of a cerebral hemorrhage.
-She was only 44 years old.
-There he lived until January 2, 1960.
+Moving from New Jersey to Connecticut, Youngstown, Ohio, and finally settling in Akron, Ohio, where they can be found enumerated on the 1930 census, living on Palmer street.
+On 24 February 1943, Oscar's wife Dorothea died as a result of a cerebral hemorrhage.
+She was only 46 years old.
+He died in Akron, January 2, 1960.
+Mack is buried in Glendale Cemetery in Akron.
+His wife is buried at Mt.
+Peace Cemetery, also in Akron.
+Both are buried under the name Johnson.